Programming & Data Processing

 • Custom increments like 0, 5, 10, 15 for stepped sequences.

-How to Create a Custom List on wtools.com
+How to create a custom list on wtools.com

-Step 1: Open the Tool
+Step 1: Open the tool

-Step 2: Configure Your List Settings
+Step 2: Configure your list settings

-The tool provides several controls:
+The tool gives you several controls:

 • Count — How many items to generate.

 • Step — The increment between items.
-A step of 1 produces 1, 2, 3; a step of 5 produces 1, 6, 11.
+A step of 1 gives you 1, 2, 3; a step of 5 gives you 1, 6, 11.

-Step 3: Generate and Copy
+Step 3: Generate and copy

 Input settings: